phovea/phovea.github.io/developers/cheatsheet.md

 Use an ueber context
 --------------------

-An ueber context helps you developing multiple plugins at the same time and working with server side plugins using [Vagrant](https://www.vagrantup.com).
+An ueber context helps if you are developing multiple plugins at the same time and working with server side plugins using [Vagrant](https://www.vagrantup.com).
-The basic idea is to use the parent directory of the plugins, share a common npm installation and vagrant setup
+The basic idea is to use the parent directory of the plugins, so that they can share a common npm installation and vagrant setup.

 ```
 mkdir ueber_directory